wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `db.type`
     </td>
     <td markdown="span">
-      The type of the database that you configure your application, such as MySQL, Oracle, is assigned by the OpenTracing or OpenTelemetry library.
+      The type of the database that you configure your application, such as MySQL, Oracle, is assigned by the library.
 The value assigned here determines the component icon you see when you click on the external database service.

       Example: `db.type=postgresql`